Skip to content

 • Avoiding bursts of many orders at once

-3. Share IP budget on WebSocket
+3. Share IP budget across clients

 4. Treat rate limits as retryable